licode/hxntools/README.md

-csxtools
+hxntools
 ========
-Python library for tools to be used at the Hard X-ray Nanoprobe (HXN, 03id) beamline at NSLS-II)
+Python library of tools used at NSLS-II's Hard X-ray Nanoprobe (HXN, 03id) beamline